 Students are responsible for making sure that they are doing satisfactory work toward completion of a degree at the College.
 Any changes that affect a student's individual curriculum must be approved by the student's academic dean or director.
-A copy of the approved changes must be sent to the Office of the Registrar.
-Students are advised to check their final term reports on the student information system website for accuracy and, if there are questions, to consult the Office of the Registrar within four weeks.
-Students may check their academic records in the Office of the Registrar at any time.
+A copy of the approved changes must be sent to the registrar.
+Students are advised to check their final term reports on the student information website for accuracy and, if there are questions, to consult the registrar's office within four weeks.
+Students may check their academic records in the registrar's office at any time.

-Plagiarism -- Every student's work is expected to represent personal efforts.
-In cases involving allegations of plagiarism (see "Plagiarism" in the Ithaca College student handbook) or any other form of academic dishonesty, the procedures set out in the Ithaca College "Student Conduct Code" (part of the Ithaca College student handbook) are followed.
+Every student's work is expected to represent personal efforts.
+In cases involving allegations of plagiarism (see section 188.8.131.52, "Plagiarism") or any other form of academic dishonesty, the procedures set out in the Ithaca College "Student Conduct Code" (see section 7.1.2 or the Ithaca College student handbook) are followed.
 All unresolved differences (as well as repeat offenses) are referred to the Conduct Review Board for hearing in accordance with the code.

 Each currently enrolled undergraduate student has the right to petition the provost to waive any of the all-College academic regulations.
 Students may also petition the provost to review any other academic issue that has not been resolved first by the instructor, or subsequently by the department chair, and then by the dean; in order to be considered, any such petition must be received by the Office of the Provost no later than the last day of classes of the fall or spring semester after the events which gave rise to the academic issue addressed in the petition.
 Petitions related to grades must first follow guidelines under two other policies: "Grade Changes" (section 184.108.40.206.2) and "Policy on Grade Disputes" (section 220.127.116.11.3).

 If a student withdraws from the College after the deadline for course withdrawal for the semester, he or she may still be subject to academic suspension or dismissal for unsatisfactory academic performance.
 The suspension or dismissal action takes precedence over the withdrawal.